EricCabrol/VehicleDynamics/books.md

 * **T. Gillespie, _Fundamentals of Vehicle Dynamics_ (1992)**

 Intermediate level. <br />
 The only classic without any updated edition ?
 Looks quite old now.
-Chapters about acceleration and braking performance, road load (aerodynamics, rolling resistance, ride, steady-state cornering, suspensions, steering system, rollover, tires.
+Chapters about acceleration and braking performance, road load, aerodynamics, rolling resistance, ride, steady-state cornering, suspensions, steering system, rollover, tires.
 Some examples with solutions at the end of each chapter.